 - Guiding People and Systems through Change: Learn to use an integrated approach to initiate and support change and transition.
 Learn practical tools to help people adapt to change from an enterprise perspective.

 - Ethics: Develop knowledge of the meaning of Ethics in theory and application and define Ethics; differences between Ethics and Morals, identify SOV values and recognize potential conflicts of interest.

 - Process and Project Management: Establish process performance measurement systems.
-Apply the improvement roadmap: DMAIC.
-Analyze a process for gaps, problems, and Opportunities for Improvement (OFIs).
+Analyze a process for gaps, problems, and opportunities for improvement.

-- Change Management: Understand change management models and practically apply skills/framework for managing change.
+- Change Management: Understand change management models and apply skills/framework for managing change.
 Examine roles within the change process.
-Apply models and tools to real examples in state government.
+Apply models and tools to real examples in government.

-- Informing and Influencing: Identify key criteria for informative speaking and persuasive speaking.
-Apply skills to simulated and real-life situations, incorporating principles, theories and techniques acquired in Day 1.
+- Informing and Influencing: Identify key criteria for informative and persuasive speaking.
+Apply skills to simulated and real-life situations, incorporating principles, theories, and techniques acquired.
 Develop and deliver a persuasive speech that integrates the concepts and skills for speaking to influence.

-- Consulting Skills: Develop specific skills related to becoming consultants for VT public organizations.
-Learn the key steps in developing a consulting relationship and learn the key steps in developing the consulting project.
+- Consulting Skills: Develop specific skills related to becoming consultants for Vermont public organizations.
+Learn the key steps in developing a consulting relationship and consulting project.

-- Concluding Seminar and Graduation: Review and identify accomplishments related to personal professional goals as established earlier in the program.
-Identify accomplishments and learning from consulting projects.
+- Concluding Seminar and Graduation: Review and identify accomplishments related to professional goals, accomplishments and skills gained from the program.
 Identify strategies for building on the VCPM experience after graduation.
-Assess strengths and areas for improvement in VCPM program.
+Assess strengths and areas for improvement for the VCPM program.

 What is the Time Commitment?

-VCPM consists of approximately 30 classroom days and approximately ten hours per month of independent work over two years.
-In addition, the consulting project will require a substantial investment of time during the final year of the program.
+Approximately 25 classroom days and ten hours per month of independent work over two years.
+The consulting project will require an additional investment of time during the final year of the program.